Carlito's Way: Releases

 The film was released on VHS and LaserDisc in fullscreen and widescreen versions.
 For the LaserDisc version, this would be a THX certified release.
 It was eventually released on DVD in 2004, with an Ultimate Edition in 2005.
 The Ultimate Edition DVD includes deleted scenes, an interview with De Palma, a "making-of" documentary, and more.
 In 2007, an HD DVD version was released that features the same bonus material as the Ultimate Edition.
 The film was released on Blu-ray on May 18, 2010.

 Prequel

-A prequel based on Edwin Torres's first novel was released direct-to-video in 2005, with the title Carlito's Way: Rise to Power.
-Critically panned, the film nevertheless received Torres's blessing as an accurate adaptation of the first novel.
+A prequel based on Edwin Torres' first novel was released direct-to-video in 2005, with the title Carlito's Way: Rise to Power.
+Critically panned, the film nevertheless received Torres' blessing as an accurate adaptation of the first novel.